BOOKS BY GS

 2019

-WG is a translation of selected prose excerpts ad various poems written by the 17th century Japanese wordsmith Bashō.
+WITHERED GRASS is a translation of selected prose excerpts ad various poems written by the 17th century Japanese wordsmith Bashō.
 Two versions of Japanese, character and romanization, and an English translation are presented.
 The ideograms or characters of Japanese (like their Chinese counterparts) are representational.
 Our alphabet is symbolic.
 Including both versions of the poem provides some depth of understanding.

 2017

-CHP is a long narrative combining poetry with prose.
+CONSULTING HUANG PO is a long narrative combining poetry with prose.
 Central to the story are the poems of 17th century Japanese wordsmith Bashō.
 Protagonist James Lee Cunningham teaches a course on the poet's Narrow Road To The Deep North.
 His university students, his friends, and his wife Mia Sakai interact to weave their own way along the cobbled paths and muddy tracks from the Sea of Japan to Corvallis, Oregon.

 EXCERPT available in Excerpts / Stories